 Investments in rail should be focused on the busiest and most productive parts of the existing rail network, to support efficient movement of freight.
 This will complement investment in our state highway network to deliver a productive and efficient supply chain.
-Investment in metro rail networks will also support the efficient movement of people in Auckland and Wellington.
+Investment in metro passenger rail networks will also support the efficient movement of people in Auckland and Wellington.

-Roads of National Significance (RoNS)
+Roads of National Significance

 The Government will reintroduce the successful Roads of National Significance programme to achieve its strategic priorities.
 The Roads of National Significance are some of New Zealand's most essential state highway corridors that require significant development and investment that, when complete, will reduce congestion, improve safety, support housing development to address New Zealand's ongoing housing crisis, boost economic growth, and provide a more resilient roading network.
+To maximise the benefit of the Roads of National Significance programme, projects will be well integrated with wider transport networks and land use plans.

-The New Zealand Institute of Economic Research carried out a report that was focussed on two proposed RoNS, Warkworth to Wellsford and Cambridge to Piarere, finding significant economic benefits with these projects.
-The report found that, once operational, each of these RoNS would contribute up to \$500 million a year to New Zealand's GDP.
+The New Zealand Institute of Economic Research (NZIER) carried out a report that was focussed on two proposed Roads of National Significance, Warkworth to Wellsford and Cambridge to Piarere, finding significant economic benefits with these projects.
+The report found that, once operational, each of these projects would contribute up to \$500 million a year to New Zealand's GDP2.

-All Roads of National Significance will be fourlaned, grade-separated highways, and all funding, financing and delivery options should be considered to deliver them in stages and as quickly as possible.
-The Government further expects that the National Land Transport Fund can be used to fund the development of future Roads of National Significance.
+All Roads of National Significance will be four-laned, grade-separated highways, and all funding, financing and delivery options should be considered to deliver them in stages and as quickly as possible.
+The Government further expects that the NLTF can be used to fund the development of future Roads of National Significance.

-The Government expects that the NZTA will prioritise these strategic corridors in the development of the National Land Transport Programme given their importance, alignment and impact on the Government's wider programme and the Government's focus on returning the NZTA to its core statutory activities and particularly, for this GPS period, maintaining and developing the state highway network.
+The Government expects that the NZTA will prioritise these strategic corridors in the development of the NLTP given their importance, alignment and impact on the Government's wider programme and the Government's focus on returning the NZTA to its core statutory activities and particularly, for this GPS period, maintaining and developing the state highway network.